aboutcode-org/aboutcode-toolkit/docs/source/reference.rst

                     Path to an optional YAML configuration file.
 See--help-format for format help.

                 $ about transform -c 'path to the YAML configuration file' LOCATION OUTPUT

+                --worksheet

+                    This option identify the worksheet name from the XLSX input to work with.
+                    If no worksheet is defined, the "active" worksheet will be used

+                $ about transform -c 'path to the YAML configuration file' --worksheet BOM /project/bom-v.20.xlsx OUTPUT

                 --help-format